RobertOsvathCSUBB/distributed-n-body-simulation/README.md

-# 2D N-Body Simulations in Python using MPI
+# 2D N-Body Simulation in Python using MPI

 This implementation is based on [this](https://medium.com/swlh/create-your-own-n-body-simulation-with-python-f417234885e9) Medium article, combined with [mpi4py](https://pypi.org/project/mpi4py/).